Night Wolf 8: Chapter 8

 "He gave everything for this country, and in the end, he can't even support his family?!
 Damn the government!"
 0

-The roar of voices rose and fell, as the people who had once been whispering began to shout in anger, like a flood breaking through a dam, sweeping through the entire street in an instant.
+The roar of voices rose and fell, as the people who had once whispered began to shout in anger, like a flood breaking through a dam, sweeping across the entire street in an instant.
 0

-Some raised their fists, waving them in the air while loudly cursing the politicians sitting in their high towers; others reached out to pat Carter on the shoulder, firmly and with a rugged respect.
-"You’re a true warrior, brother!
-You shouldn’t be treated this way!"
+Some raised their fists, waving them in the air while loudly cursing the Politicians sitting in their high towers; others reached out to pat Carter on the shoulder with a rough kind of respect, saying, "You're a true warrior, brother!
+You shouldn't be treated like this!"
 0

 There were those who grasped Carter's hand, their eyes shining with excitement and sympathy, and some even embraced him directly.
 0

 Carter found himself enveloped by this sudden wave of warmth.
-He could feel countless hands touching him, patting his back and arms, while others gently brushed against his chest, as if comforting him or seeking some strength from within him.
+He could feel countless hands touching him, patting his back and arms, while some gently rested on his chest, as if offering comfort or searching for some strength within him.
 0

 He had never experienced anything like this before.
 0